crosshj/experiments/bartok/.NOTES/_scratch.md

 - collaboration
   - https://github.com/lesmana/webrtc-without-signaling-server
   - https://github.com/cjb/serverless-webrtc
+- [X] read bartok web in bartok web
-- write and edit bartok web in bartok web
+- [ ] write bartok web in bartok web
 - require an npm package (and use it)
 - open a page that is just the file in editor or preview mode; options editor + preview (or other mashup)